Myiasis: Semispecific myiasis

-Flesh flies, or sarcophagids, members of the family Sarcophagidae, can cause intestinal myiasis in humans if the females lay their eggs on meat or fruit.
+Flesh flies, or sarcophagids, members of the family Sarcophagidae, can cause intestinal myiasis in humans if the females deposit larvae on meat or fruit.

 Accidental myiasis

-Also called pseudomyiasis.
-Caused by flies that have no preference or need to develop in a host but that will do so on rare occasions.
+Accidental myiasis, also called pseudomyiasis, occurs when fly larvae are ingested or deposited on the body, leading to an infestation.
+It is caused by flies that have no preference or need to develop in a host but may do so on rare occasions.
 Transmission occurs through accidental deposit of eggs on oral or genitourinary openings, or by swallowing eggs or larvae that are on food.
+Enteric pseudomyiasis can cause nausea, vomiting and gastrointestinal upset.

 The cheese fly (Piophila casei) sometimes causes myiasis through intentional consumption of its maggots (which are contained in the traditional Sardinian delicacy casu marzu).
 Other flies that can accidentally cause myiasis are: